KennanHunter/kennan.tech/src/routes/blog/e/modularizing-ftc-codebases.md

 ```

 Add the subsystem variable, much like you would do a motor.
 In your `runOpMode()` method create the drive subsystem.
 This takes the place of your `hardwareMap.get()` call.
 After your `waitForStart()`, we actually start the Autonomous.
-Finally we can put our `foward()` method call.
+Finally we can put our `forward()` method call.

 ```java
 // Android Studio should do this import automatically